 Here are 15 cool, bubbly springs that will help you “chill out” this summer:

 Ichetucknee Springs, Fort White

-Northwest of Gainesville, near Fort White, the Ichetucknee Springs and River have long been a destination for campers, college students and Floridians seeking the delightful experience of floating down the six-mile river before it empties into the Santa Fe.
+Northwest of Gainesville, near Fort White, the Ichetucknee Springs and River has long been a destination for campers, college students, and Floridians seeking the delightful experience of floating down the six-mile river before it empties into the Santa Fe.